NathanHarrington/dotfiles/README.md

    If retrying this step, delete old initrd-* connections by UUID first.
 Duplicate connection names make nmcli ambiguous, and stale files can keep the wrong SELinux context.

-4. Add a small dracut module that starts wpa_supplicant before nm-initrd.service, then include it from:
-   /etc/dracut.conf.d/91-early-ssh-wifi.conf

-   Install the custom dracut module and generate the dracut config with the current Wi-Fi driver modules and all initrd-only NetworkManager profiles: cd ~/projects/dotfiles sudo scripts/install-early-luks-wifi-dracut.sh cat /etc/dracut.conf.d/91-early-ssh-wifi.conf
+4. Install the custom dracut module and generate the dracut config with the current Wi-Fi driver modules and all initrd-only NetworkManager profiles: cd ~/projects/dotfiles sudo scripts/install-early-luks-wifi-dracut.sh cat /etc/dracut.conf.d/91-early-ssh-wifi.conf